AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 For information about how to choose instance families based on scenarios, see [Best practices for instance type selection](/intl.en-US/Best Practices/Best practices for instance type selection.md).

-Alibaba Cloud ECS instance families are categorized into the following categories based on the system architecture and usage scenarios:
+Alibaba Cloud ECS instance families are divided into the following categories based on the system architecture and usage scenarios.

 |Enterprise-level computing instance families based on the x86 architecture|
 |--------------------------------------------------------------------------|